lagden/cache-redis/README.md

 #### opts.redis:Object

-It is the same configuration options of [ioredis](https://github.com/luin/ioredis/blob/master/API.md)
+These are the same configuration options as [ioredis](https://github.com/luin/ioredis/blob/master/API.md)

 ---

 ### Cluster

-To use `Redis.Cluster`, set addresses separated by commas, example:
+To use `Redis.Cluster`, set addresses separated by commas:

 ```js
 const cache = new Cache({}, '127.0.0.1:6379,127.0.0.1:6380,127.0.0.1:6381')